dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 You are looking at the PostgreSQL internal data file structure from the perspective of the GlusterFS server side.
 Evidence that the database uses CNS.

-Clients, like the OpenShift nodes and their application pods talk to this storage with the GlusterFS protocol as it were an ordinary GlusterFS deployment.
+Clients, like the OpenShift nodes and their application pods talk to this storage with the GlusterFS protocol as it were an ordinary local mounts.
 When a pod starts that mounts storage from a `PV` backed by CNS the GlusterFS mount plugin in OpenShift will mount the GlusterFS volume on the right OpenShift node and then *bind-mount* this directory to the right pod's file namespace.
 This happens transparently to the application and looks like a normal local filesystem inside the pod as you just saw.
 Let's have a look from the container host perspective: